 If you haven't contacted us by now, it's a good idea to get in touch for free, expert, and impartial advice.
 Home Energy Scotland advisors can answer questions you may have about heat pumps and energy efficiency and provide more information about schemes and financial support.

 You can ask about financial support, heating systems, steps in the process, and many more of the heating options and help available.
-We may be able to arrange a visit, or a call from a specialist to assess your home, too.
+If you're eligible to apply for the Home Energy Scotland Grant and Loan, only Home Energy Scotland can provide you with an application form.
+And we may be able to arrange a visit, or a call from a specialist to assess your home, too.

 Contact us on 0808 808 2282 for free.
 Speaking with Home Energy Scotland is vital in understanding the heat pump installation process and possible financial aid.
-It’s a condition of the loan that you don’t start work before you receive a loan offer – so it’s best to speak to us early in the process.
+It's a condition of funding that you don't start work before you receive a funding offer - so it’s best to speak to us early in the process.

 3. Get a qualifying recommendation report

-You need to have a qualifying energy report that shows a heat pump may be suitable for your home.
-The report must be included with your Home Energy Scotland Loan application.
+If you decide to apply for funding, you need to have a qualifying energy report that shows a heat pump may be suitable for your home.
+The report must be included with your Home Energy Scotland Grant and Loan application.

-There are several types of qualifying recommendation reports for heat pumps:
+There are several types of qualifying recommendation reports we can accept for heat pumps:

 - Home Renewables Selector Report (issued by Home Energy Scotland following a phone discussion).